-Characterised by clean straight lines and flowing organic curves, mid-century design is all about simplicity – and styling is key, along with a lack of ornamentation and a limited color palette.
+Characterized by clean straight lines and flowing organic curves, mid-century design is all about simplicity, and styling is key, along with a lack of ornamentation and a limited color palette.

 White sanitaryware is a great choice for a traditional cloakroom as it goes with any wall color, giving you the flexibility to refresh your interior as and when you want to.